Synerty/synerty-peek/docs/setup_os_requirements/setup_os_requirements_debian/SetupOSRequirementsDebian.rst

 Setup OS Requirements Debian
 ============================

-This section describes how to perform the setup for Debian Linux 8.
+This section describes how to perform the setup for Debian Linux 9.
 The Peek platform is designed to run on Linux.

 Please read through all of the documentation before commencing the installation procedure.

+.. note:: These instructions are for Debian 9, AKA Stretch

 Installation Objective
 ----------------------